nushirvannaseer/how-the-time-tables/README.md

+--------------Well, well, well how the time tables--------------

-A sample result file and Time Table have been provided for your testing
+A sample result file and the properly formatted Time Table have been provided.

 ->This program was specifically designed to facilitate the students targeting different sections for different courses.
 You can get a custom timetable and check if your model has any clashes or not.